NathanaelA/nativescript-localstorage/README.md

 ```

 ## You ask, how exactly does this help?
-This allows you to use LocalStorage as if it is built into NativeScript.
+This allows you to use localStorage or sessionStorage as if it is built into NativeScript.

 ### API